evancz/guide.elm-lang.org/book/types/type_aliases.md

 # Type Aliases

-Elm allows you to create a **type alias**.
-An alias is just a shorter name for some other type.
-It looks like this:
+Type annotations can start to get long.
+This might be a real problem if you have records with many fields!
+This is the core motivation for type aliases.
+A **type alias** is a shorter name for a type.
+For example, you could create a `User` alias like this:

 ```elm
 type alias User =